schoolofcities/urban-growth-canada/ggh-growth/README.md

        |total households,                     |||
        |total dwellings                     |||(all dwellings, not just occupied), and|
        |dwellings by structural type        ||| (there are 7-8ish categories)|

-   for each DA.
-Do this for 2006 and 2021.
-6. Create summary table of growth for each sub-region - i.e. change in pop, households, dwellings, dwellings by structural type - by aggregating and summing DA-level data by sub-region for the two years, then join by the sub-region and compute the difference between the two years

 ### B) Classifying DAs

 We now need to classify DAs whether they are within or outside the 2006 growth boundary, as well as Urban Growth Centres and near transit